25-48 Books for Christmas

 All of our shows/interviews are done by donation; if you enjoyed this show, please support us here with either a one-time donation or subscribe and support.
 Thank you.
 Please support Our Forgotten Seniors anthology and help to bring this book to awareness.

-Sara’s View of Life with Sara Troy, on air NOW
+Sara’s View of Life with Sara Troy, on air from November 25 th

 ITunesSpotify+Video Soundcloud